-1. Clench Your Fists
+1. Clench Your Fist

 2. Bend Your Knuckles

-3. Bend Your Thumbs
+3. Bend Your Thumb

 Hold the base of one hand’s thumb with your other hand.
-Without moving the base of this thumb, bend the top half of the thumb until you feel the stretch.
+Without moving the base of the thumb, bend the top half of the thumb until you feel the stretch.
 Return the thumb to its original position and then repeat 10 times before switching hands.

 4. Lift Your Fingers